indabax-za/indabax-za.github.io/content/faq/_index.md

 The easiest way is to catch an Uber or Bolt.
 There are <a href="https://www.airports.co.za/airports/king-shaka-international-airport/transport/public-transport">hourly airport shuttles</a> for about R100, such as the Airbus Shuttle Service that can be booked by calling +27 82 340 9990.
 However, these usually only drop you in town, from where you would have to catch a minitaxi.
 Unfortunately, the use of public buses is rather cumbersome.

-If funding permits, we will organise a free first-come-first-serve shuttle service from Florida Road, which is a popular location for hotels, coffee shops and airbnbs.

 #### {{<icon "ti-layout-list-thumb">}} &nbsp; **What are some things to do near the venue?** {.faq-item}

-Durban's beachfront is a wonderful space shared by swimmers, surfers, fisher(wo)men, churches, karate clubs and general beach goers, and especially vibrant in the early mornings. <a href="https://maps.app.goo.gl/upxNVNUUhhCsHUXP7">Chartwell Drive</a> in Umhlanga village is a popular spot for party goers.
-Hikers will love <a href="https://kknr.org.za/">Krantzkloof Nature Reserve</a>.
+Durban's beachfront is a wonderful space shared by swimmers, surfers, fisher(wo)men, churches, karate clubs and general beach goers, and especially vibrant in the early mornings.
+[Chartwell Drive](https://maps.app.goo.gl/upxNVNUUhhCsHUXP7) in Umhlanga village is a popular spot for party goers.
+Hikers will love [Krantzkloof Nature Reserve](https://kknr.org.za/).

 ## Accommodation

 #### {{<icon "ti-home">}} &nbsp; **Can I stay on campus?** {.faq-item}

-Students who received an "accommodation" stipend will be hosted at the student residences on campus.
+Students who received an "accommodation" stipend will be hosted at the [S-Block](https://maps.app.goo.gl/adEnLa9AV1n8tmLP9) or [Forest Hills](https://maps.app.goo.gl/8nTv9W7hZXkgW6UD6) student residences on campus.

 Please note the following: